pdt590/prj-xomcho/README.md

 ## TODO

 * Re-write validate input forms ?
-* Add lazyload for images
+* Add lazyload for images ?
 * Add lazyload for components ?
-* Edit breadcrumb logic in each query page
 * Deploy main page with categories column ?
 * Re-struct folder based on firebase deployment
-* Add avatar in Navbar mobile
+* Add avatar in Navbar mobile ?
 * Add Share Button in Shop
 * Move Card Style to global file and remove shadow in case of mobile ?
 * Implement Slider for Home page ?
 * Adjust the number of displayed items/shops bw desktop and mobile ?
+* Edit breadcrumb logic in each query page
 * Refer Navbar logic for mobile on Zing, Dantri or VnExpress (Add breadcrumb on navbar mobile)
 * Re-design buy logic ?
 * Edit number input style